Prof. Dr. Sven Barnow

 3) CAREER HISTORY FROM GRADUATION

-since 2007 W3 Professorship, Head of Clinical Psychology and Psychotherapy at Heidelberg University, Head of the Psychotherapeutic University Outpatient Clinic, member of the management board of the Centre for Psychological Psychotherapy
+since 2007 W3 Professorship, Head of the Department for Clinical Psychology and Psychotherapy at Heidelberg University

 2005-2006 Substitute Professor for Clinical Psychology at the University of Koblenz/Landau

-2002-2007 Senior Psychologist: Station for Personality Disorders at the University of Greifswald
+2002-2007 Leading Psychologist: Ward for Personality Disorders at the University of Greifswald

 1999 License to become a behavioural therapist (specialist and psychological psychotherapist)